 Clear processes between marketing and sales

 Without proper tracking, your efforts remain in the dark.
-With clear numbers, you can optimize strategically and allocate budgets efficiently.
+With clear figures, you can optimize specifically and deploy budgets efficiently.

 You now know what works.
 Now it's about implementation.
 Here's a concrete plan on how to build your B2B lead generation in the first 90 days.

-Define your target audience(s) and use cases precisely
+Precisely define your target group(s) and use cases

 Formulate clear value propositions for each target group